cnrd/SAT/README.md

 For radiator installations, it is recommended to choose a value between 55-75 °C.
 For underfloor installations, the recommended max water setpoint is 50 °C.

+> [!NOTE]
-Note for Radiators: Higher Max water setpoint values will cause a more aggressive warm-up.
+>  Radiators: Higher Max water setpoint values will cause a more aggressive warm-up.

 *Heating Curve Coefficient*:
 The heating curve coefficient is a configurable parameter in SAT that allows you to adjust the relationship between the outdoor temperature and the heating system output.
 This is useful for optimizing the heating system's performance in different weather conditions, as it allows you to adjust how much heat the system delivers as the outdoor temperature changes.
 By tweaking this parameter, you can achieve a more efficient and comfortable heating system.

 *Automatic Gains Value*: Automatically tweaking the aggressiveness of the Kp, Ki and Kd gains.

+> [!TIP]
-Best results when the user uses the same value as the Heating Curve Coefficient value.
+> Best results when the user uses the same value as the Heating Curve Coefficient value.

 *Derivative Time Weight*: Further tweaking of the Kd value.

+> [!TIP]
-Better start with the value `2`.
+> Better start with the value `2`.

 *Adjustment Factor for Return Temperature*:
 This factor adjusts the heating setpoint based on the boiler's return temperature, affecting heating responsiveness and efficiency.
 A higher value increases sensitivity to temperature changes, enhancing control over comfort and energy use.

+> [!TIP]
-Recommended starting range is 0.1 to 0.5.
+> Recommended starting range is 0.1 to 0.5.
 Adjust to suit your system and comfort preferences.

 *Contact Sensor*: You can add contact sensors to avoid wasting energy when a door/window is open.
 When the door/window is closed again, SAT restores heating.